fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

   - type: textarea
     id: steps_to_reproduce
     attributes:
-      label: Steps to reproduce
+      label: Steps to Reproduce (Optional)
       description: If possible, provide detailed steps that consistently reproduce the issue.
+This will help us pinpoint the problem and fix it as soon as possible.
+      placeholder: |
+        1. In this environment ...
+        2. With this configuration ...
+        3. Run '...'
+        4. See error ...
       validations:
         required: false
   - type: dropdown
     id: version
     attributes:
-      label: uAgents version
+      label: uAgents Version
-      description: Which version of uagents were you using?
+      description: Which version of uAgents were you using?
       options:
         - v0.11.1
         - v0.11.0